Dian Farmer Learning To Grow Our Own Food

 These beautiful tropical plants and showy blooms can make a bold statement in any home garden, and if you want to have more of them, there’s a couple of propagation techniques that you can use.

-Today, we’ll be talking about how you can grow new plumeria flowering plants from an existing one, through seeds and through plumeria cuttings.
+Today, we’ll be talking about how, with plumeria and other plants, you can grow new plants from existing ones, through seeds and through plumeria cuttings.
 Let’s get started!

 You might also like this: Using Flowers As Natural Pest Control In The Garden